skalenetwork/documentation/technology/skale-dkg.md

 ## Overview

 SKALE DKG contains four different parts written in 4 languages - library for DKG math operation written in C++, SGX secure enclave functionality written in C, SKALE DKG smart contract written in Solidity and skale-admin functionality written in Python.
-SKALE DKG starts during schain creation process and is required option for 0-code result.
-Once schain is registered at smart contract and group for this schain is chosen, nodes from this group start DKG.
-In case of any errors during DKG process schain will not be created, its group will be regenerated and schain creation process will be restarted.
+SKALE DKG starts during schain creation process and is a required option for 0-code result.
+Once a schain is registered with SKALE Manager and the node group for this schain is chosen, nodes from this group commence DKG.
+If any errors during the DKG process occur, the node group will be regenerated and schain creation and DKG process will be restarted.

-SKALE DKG is a part of SKALE Network that is responsible for BLS key creation on each node on any schain.
+SKALE DKG is a part of SKALE Network that is responsible for BLS key creation on each node for each schain.

 ## Functional specification